bradgwest/paap/write/paper.md

 ## Deep Convolutional Embedded Clustering

-In this work, we evaluate the clustering performance of the Deep Convolutional Embedded Clustering (DCEC-Paint) algorithm on a new dataset of digitized fine art.
+In this work, we evaluate the clustering performance of the Deep Convolutional Embedded Clustering (DCEC) algorithm on a new dataset of digitized fine art.
 This network is identical to the one specified in [@Castellano_and_Vessio_2020], which made minor adaptations to the DCEC algorithm specified by [@Guo_et_al_2017].
 Figure \ref{arch}
 shows the architecture of the network.
-It is convolutional autoencoder with a deep learning clustering algorithm fed from the latent feature space.
+It is a convolutional autoencoder with a deep learning clustering algorithm fed from the latent feature space.

-![Deep Convolutional Embedded Clustering (DCEC-Paint) architecture (adapted from Guo et al. [@Guo_et_al_2017]).
+![Deep Convolutional Embedded Clustering (DCEC) architecture (adapted from Guo et al. [@Guo_et_al_2017]).
 The image input is passed through three convolutional layers with 32, 64, and 128 filter layers, respectively.
 It is then flattened, and reduced to a 32 dimensional embedded space.
 That embedded space feeds both the decoder component of the autoencoder, as well as a clustering layer.\label{arch}](img/network.png){ width=100% }

 Unlike previous deep clustering algorithms, DCEC-Paint attempts to maintain feature space integrity by jointly optimizing for reconstruction and clustering loss.
-Previous algorithms only optimize for clustering after the network is pre-trained, which, over the course of clustering can result in divergence in the feature space from the pre-trained spatial structure.
+Previous algorithms only optimized for clustering after the network was pre-trained, which, over the course of clustering can result in divergence in the feature space from the pre-trained spatial structure.
 We posit that retaining learned features is especially important for clustering digitized